Bean seed fly

 Seed fly maggots are not primary plant pests, as their main role in the soil is to break down organic matter.
 However, since rot-dwelling microorganisms develop on seedlings under unfavorable germination conditions, these also provide an ideal food source for seed fly larvae.

-Economic damage is only expected from the 1st larval generation.
+Economic damage to germinating plants is to be expected from the 1st generation of larvae.

 Prevention and control

-• For catch crops, select plants that will freeze off in winter.
+• For catch crops, plants that freeze in winter should be selected.

-• Avoid incorporating poorly rotted plants or immature compost into the soil (especially spinach).
-If incorporation is necessary, it should be done in cool weather when flies are not active.
+• Avoid incorporating poorly rotted plants or unripe compost into the soil (especially spinach).
+If incorporation is necessary, it should be carried out in cool weather when the flies are not active.

-• For asparagus, cover the ridges with plastic sheeting.
+• In the case of asparagus, the ridges should be covered with plastic sheeting.

-• Turn over the infested crop and replant, preferably with a crop that does not require heat.
+• Plough up the infested crop and replant, preferably with a crop that does not require heat and is less susceptible.

 automatically translated